 Increased prevalence of physical robotics

 The field of robotics has seen many exciting achievements recently, and this innovation will continue to change how humans interact with the world around them.
 Additive manufacturing, also known as 3-D printing, will radically reshape manufacturing and the commercial insurance products of the future.
 By 2025, 3-D-printed buildings will be common, and carriers will need to assess how this development changes risk assessments.
-In addition, programmable, autonomous drones; self-driving cars; autonomous farming equipment; and enhanced surgical robots will all be commercially viable in the next decade.
-By 2030, the proportion of autonomous vehicles on the road could exceed 25 percent, having grown from 10 percent just four years earlier.
+In addition, programmable, autonomous drones; autonomous farming equipment; and enhanced surgical robots will all be commercially viable in the next decade.
+By 2030, a much larger proportion of standard vehicles will have autonomous features, such as self-driving capabilities.
 Carriers will need to understand how the increasing presence of robotics in everyday life and across industries will shift risk pools, change customer expectations, and enable new products and channels.

 Advances in cognitive technologies